UgoLegendre/example/README.md

 # example
-this is part of a github course which is an intro level course
+this is part of a github course which is an intro level course wwhich is easy to follow